danielRamon/neueda_test/README.md

 ### Requirements
 In order to deploy the containers you need to install [docker-compose](https://docs.docker.com/compose/install/).

 In order to generate a new "secret.key" for encryptaction you need to install [pip](https://pip.pypa.io/en/stable/installation/).
-And obviusly you ne to have installed [python](https://www.python.org/downloads/)
+And obviusly you need to have installed [python](https://www.python.org/downloads/)

-### I'm ready wath now?
+### I'm ready, what now?
 You can test the program with the following step in the main folder of the project:
 ```bash
 docker-compose up
 ```

-If you want to generate a new "secret.key" for encryptaction, run the "keyGenerator.py":
+If you want to generate a new "secret.key" for encryptation, run the "keyGenerator.py":
 ```bash
 python keyGenerator.py
 ```
 and now you are ready to deploy with the new "secret.key"

 ### That's working!!
-You can add or modify some document in JSON format inside json_file in "SENDER" container and you'll have the same in XML format in xml_file in "RECEIVER" container.
+You can add or modify any document in JSON format inside the "json_file" folder in the "SENDER" container and you'll have the same data in XML format in the "xml_file" folder in the "RECEIVER" container.

-If you want to update some JSON existent just modify it or "touch" it to change the modification data.
-In order to update everything in one command in order to synchronize just do the folowing command in the container "SENDER":
+If you want to update any existing JSON file just modify it or "touch" it to change the modification date.
+To update everything with just one command, for example in order to synchronize, type the following command in the container "SENDER":
 ```bash
 find /home/sender/json_file -exec touch {} \;
 ```

-This program have a smart system to recognize errors in the JSON's files format.
-So if you see a file inside json_file folder ("SENDER") ended on ".BadFormat" maybe you need to take a look.
-Remember to change the name after the modification deleting the ".BadFormat".
+This program has a smart system to recognize errors in the JSON files format, so if you see a file inside the "json_file" folder ("SENDER") ended on ".BadFormat" maybe you need to take a look on it.
+Remember to change the name after the modification, deleting the ".BadFormat".